What Is The Chinese Phrase “Ring In The New Year”?

 Related Chinese Words:

-元旦 yuán dàn The first three days of a year based on solar calendar which is known as Yuandan Festival, one of traditional Chinese festivals celebrated by all Chinese people around the world.
+元旦 yuán dàn The first three days of a year based on the solar calendar which is known as Yuandan Festival, one of the traditional Chinese festivals celebrated by all Chinese people around the world.

 Chinese Phrase "Ring In The New Year"?